CMS has released the pre-publication version of the Inpatient Prospective Payment System (IPPS) final rule this week.

 2017 IQR ECQM Requirements:

 The changes to the hospital IQR program will introduce new challenges to hospitals for 2017.
-Mandatory electronic reporting of 8 eCQMs for the entirety of 2017 may seem daunting to hospitals who haven’t yet formed a plan for submission in 2016.
+Mandatory electronic reporting of 8 eCQMs for the entirety of 2017 may seem daunting to hospitals that haven’t yet formed a plan for submission in 2016.

 In 2016, hospitals must choose four of the 28 eCQMs.
 Typically, hospitals chose measures they had already implemented such as Stroke, VTE and ED eCQMs.
 In 2017, an additional challenge for many hospitals will be the requirement to submit data for 8 eCQMs.
-The final rule may force hospitals to implement historically less frequently reported eCQMs which are highlighted in red in the table below.
+The final rule may force hospitals to implement historically less frequently reported eCQMs, which are highlighted in red in the table below.

 Hospitals should get serious about electronic hospital quality reporting now while they still have time.
 July 1st marked the start of the first mandatory eCQM reporting quarter for the 2016 IQR program.
 The CMS eCQM data validation testing period is now open for test submissions.
 If you think your hospital will not be able to successfully meet these reporting requirements, find a CEHRT vendor partner that has a long track record of success with eCQM reporting.